CCBDA-UPC/Assignments-2020/Lab05.md

 If you check the contents of the file *static/custom.css* you will see that it includes some images, also available in the same folder.
 If you save the modifications to *form/templates/generic.html* and review your web app, http://127.0.0.1:8000, you will see that it appears slightly different.

-### Upload your static content to Amazon S3 and grant object permissions
+### Upload your static content to AWS S3 and grant object permissions

 All the distributed static content overloads our server with requests.
 Moving it to a CDN will reduce our server's load and, at the same time, the users will experience a much lower latency while using our web app.
 We only have static files in this app, but a typical web app distributes hundreds of pieces of static content.